sergiojgm/guides/style/README.md

 A guide for programming in style.

-Use [Hound] to automatically review your
+Use [Hound] to automatically review your (use rubocop if Hound is not a option)
 GitHub pull requests for
 style guide violations.